 Interactive map: Enter address to see hurricanes, tropical storms that have passed nearby

-As we mark the official start of the 2024 Atlantic hurricane season and look forward with trepidation on what may happen, let's pause just a moment and take a look back.
+As we mark the official start of the 2024 Atlantic hurricane season and look forward with trepidation on what may happen, let's stop a moment and look back.

-Florida is no stranger to hurricanes.
-More named storms have hit Florida than any other state.
-From 1880 to 2020, more than 270 named storms have impacted the Sunshine State, far exceeding the No. 2 state, North Carolina.
+North Carolina surely is no stranger to hurricanes.
+From 1880 to 2020, more than 159 named storms have impacted the Tar Heel State.

-Colorado State University issued a report predicting Florida has a 96% chance of being affected by a named storm this year.
+Colorado State University issued a report predicting North Carolina has an 85% chance of being affected by a named storm this year.
 Researchers looked at NOAA's historical hurricane tracks to predict what the 2024 hurricane season could bring.

 But closer to home — literally — how do you know how close storms have come in the past to exactly where you live?
 Our interactive map answers that question for you.